dalong0514/readnotes/20200106计算原文/2020120The-Pragmatic-Programmer2Ed/2020120The-Pragmatic-Programmer0101.md

-Chapter 1
+# 0101.
 A Pragmatic Philosophy

 This book is about you.